 - Do not open your purse or wallet in public.
-If you want to buy something, keep your wallet close, know exactly how much you need so you can take it out quickly, and put your money straight away afterwards.
+If you want to buy something, keep your wallet close, know exactly how much you need so you can take it out quickly, and put your money straight away afterward.

-Lastly, I want to single out some tactics commonly used by taxi drivers, street vendors, hotel workers and shop keepers to overcharge you.
+Lastly, I want to single out some tactics commonly used by taxi drivers, street vendors, hotel workers, and shopkeepers to overcharge you.

 - Giving you short change, damaged notes or fake notes.
 Because you’re unfamiliar with their currency, you can easily become the victim.

 - Confusing you with the currency.
 For instance, if a vendor tells you that something is "five" it can mean 5,000 dong - around 25 cents - or $5.

 - Claiming they have no change.
 In this case, many travelers will just let them keep the bills.